LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 Related data is data that comes from objects that are related to the object you are retrieving by aggregation or composition.

-For example, in the hypothetical `Review` domain model below, the `Book`, `Reviewer`, and `Author` properties are related data because they are related to Review objects by aggregation (a Review "has-a" Book and an AppUser, a Book "has-an" Author).
+For example, in the <u>hypothetical</u> `Review` domain model below, the `Book`, `Reviewer`, and `Author` properties are related data because they are related to Review objects by aggregation (a Review "has-a" Book and an AppUser, a Book "has-an" Author).

 ![](ReviewComplexDomainModel.png)